How Running Slower Will Make You Faster - The Running Channel Advertisement

 Mental and Physical Perseverance

-Slower runs also offer a safer platform for pushing through fatigue, an important skill to develop for both mental and physical resilience.
+Slower runs also offer a safer way to push through fatigue, which is an important skill to develop for both mental and physical resilience.
 Running at a relaxed pace will likely keep your heart rate relatively low, reducing the potential injury risk associated with pushing through fatigue at higher speeds.

 Dr Phil Maffetone developed a training philosophy known as the MAF method, which uses your maximum aerobic function (MAF) to dictate the pace of your runs.
-This method has been sworn by many, including myself, as a practical approach to maintaining aerobic fitness.
+This method has been sworn by many as a practical approach to maintaining aerobic fitness.

 Deload Weeks and Running Form

-Deload weeks, or weeks with lower volume and intensity after prolonged blocks of intense training, are another important part of the process.
-They allow adaptations at a cellular and muscular level, leading to significant leaps forward in progress.
+Deload weeks, or weeks with lower volume and intensity after prolonged blocks of intense training, allow adaptations at a cellular and muscular level, leading to significant leaps forward in progress.
+It’s all about reducing the physical and psychological stress on the body, while still getting all the benefits of going for a run.

 Slower runs during these weeks also provide an excellent opportunity to focus on your running form.
 Paying attention to your cadence, how you carry your arms, your posture, foot strike, and stride length can create muscle memory that can be tapped into when you’re fatigued during faster runs or races.
 It’s not only beneficial performance-wise but also aids in reducing your risk of injury.